Fixed vs Variable Mortgage in 2026 — Which Is Better Right Now?

 The Historical Record — Variable Has Usually Won

-Research by Dr. Moshe Milevsky, a York University finance professor, found that over a 50-year period, Canadian borrowers who chose variable rate mortgages saved money approximately 88% of the time compared to 5-year fixed mortgages.
-This is the most frequently cited piece of research in the fixed vs variable debate.
+A widely-cited historical study by Dr. Moshe Milevsky, a York University finance professor, found that over a roughly 50-year study period ending in the mid-2000s, Canadian borrowers who chose variable rate mortgages saved money the majority of the time compared to 5-year fixed mortgages (his often-quoted figure is around 88%).
+This remains the most frequently cited piece of research in the fixed vs variable debate.
+It's important to note this is a historical study covering past interest-rate cycles, not a prediction or guarantee for current or future conditions — the rate environment the study covered looks very different from the post-2020 period.

 The logic is straightforward: variable rates start lower than fixed rates, and the Bank of Canada spends more time cutting rates than hiking them over long periods.
 Borrowers who accept the short-term uncertainty of a variable rate tend to come out ahead over full amortization periods.